Getting to Know Chuck Swindoll

 Please note: A reprint is not to be presented, published, or sold as a separate article, newspaper byline, or tract.
 Also, none of our works may be transferred or downloaded to any computerised database, to the Internet, or to any Web site, e-mail system, blog, or the like without specific permission from the ministry.

 Permission to use Insights articles or excerpts is limited to ten uses per year for weekly publications and three uses per year for monthly publications.
-A request for each use must be submitted in writing to Insight for Living UK.
+A request for each use must be submitted in writing.
+You will be directed to the Insight for Living Ministries rights and permissions web page.
 Kindly allow four to six weeks for a response.

 Our audio materials are distributed for your personal use only.
 As our audiotape, CD, and MP3 labels clearly indicate, none of these may be duplicated under any other circumstances.